What is Market Making?

 Facilitating Growth of the Token Ecosystem

 For the majority of projects, the utility of their token is what drives their business model and future aspirations of adoption.
-The market maker ensures there is always a potential buyer and seller for the token, supporting healthy token economics and the project’s future growth.
-A token’s economic health, in turn, influences that project’s standing with key stakeholders in the crypto ecosystem, including exchanges, investors, and backers.
+The market maker ensures there is always a potential buyer and seller for the token, supporting healthy token economics.
 Importantly, hiring a market maker to provide liquidity frees up token issuers to focus on building out their technology and driving adoption in the space.

 Advantages for Exchanges